wcjohnson/redux-components/docs/Advanced/ObservableSelector.md

 - Observable selectors assume conformance with the Redux contract, and therefore use identity (`===`) comparison to detect changes.
 Your Redux stores are expected to return unequal objects when changes are made.

 - Your component must be mounted to a store before you may subscribe to observable selectors.
+(This means, inter alia, that while inside a component's `componentWillMount` method, you cannot observe the selectors of that component.
+You must wait until `componentDidMount`.)